Polytron (electronics company): History

 Founded on September 18, 1975, Polytron was the first non-cigarette company owned by the Hartono brothers (Robert Budi and Michael Bambang), with an established capital of around IDR 50 billion.
 The word Polytron itself comes from two words, poly (many) and (elek)tron(ics).
 The first product released by this company was a television (black and white) in 1975, which is still its main product to this day.

 Since the 2000s, Polytron has expanded its products from initially only televisions and audio to producing various kinds of electronic equipment.
 The goods produced by Polytron are speakers, refrigerators (since late 2000), washing machines (since 2010), air conditioners (since early 2000), smartphones (since 2011) and many more.

-Polytron has 2 factories each in Kudus and Demak with more than 10,000 employees, 11 representative offices, 5 authorized dealers and 50 service centers covering all of Indonesia.
+Polytron has two factories each in Kudus and Demak with more than 10,000 employees, 11 representative offices, 5 authorized dealers and 50 service centers covering all of Indonesia.
 The company also has a Research and Development (product development) division which is strengthened by a total of 500 experts in various fields of technology, this is done to always be ready to respond to technological developments in the Indonesian market.

 Polytron officially entered the electric vehicle industry by launching two of its newest electric motorbike models, Polytron EV Fox and Polytron EV T-Rex, at the 2023 Indonesia International Motor Show.

 In May 2025, Polytron launched the G3 and G3+ electric SUVs, which are rebadged Chinese-made Skyworth EV6.

+In August 2025, Polytron launched their Luxia laptop line, with three types targeting three different audiences: student, artist, and office.